homics/instructions/homics/docs/user-guide/stock.md

 * Open transaction

-* Ask the micro service to impact the stock
+* Ask the micro service to update the stock

 * Close the transaction

 Then, we listen to the microservice event.

-* The microservice call the monolith when the stock is impacted
+* The microservice call the monolith when the stock has to be updated

 * Open transaction